dzcpy/transliteration/README.md

 # Transliteration

 Transliteration module for node.js.
-It can be used to transliterate unicode text into corresponding ascii characters, with support of nearly every commong languages including CJK (Chinese, Japanese and Korean).
+Can be used to transliterate unicode text into corresponding ascii characters, with support of nearly every common languages including CJK (Chinese, Japanese and Korean).

 ## Install